OpenData-tu/documentation/07-Database.md

 [3]___Missing documentation in Cassandra 2___, http://cassandra.apache.org/doc/latest/architecture/dynamo.html , 2016-07-30
 [4] https://www.elastic.co

-**Authoriship**
+**Authoriship**<br/>
 Written by Nico Tasche

 ## Overview

-The chapter is all about how the collected data is stored and the api to access the database.
+The chapter is all about how the collected data is stored and the API to access the database.
 The focus is going to be database, the requirement, decision making, architecture and data model.
 The API handles mainly the access to the database and implements some optimizations mentioned in the database article.

 ## Requirements

 ### Primary Requirements

-- scale-able in the range of petabyte in size
+- scalable in the range of petabyte in size
-- hundred of thousands of requests per minute
+- hundreds of thousands of requests per minute
-- high availability
+- highly available
-- partition tolerance
+- partition tolerant
 - fast to handle time-series
 - fast to handle geolocation data
 - immediate consistency is NOT necessary

-As seen in the requirements, a huge focus was on scaleability.
+As seen in the requirements, a huge focus was on scalability.
 We had some secondary requirements as well, which were mainly regarding our possibilities to handle the project.

 ### Secondary Requirements